 No one born ready for any profession they choose.
 A doctor has to spend years studying before he can treat a patient.
 Fortunately, removing a bike crankset isn’t as complex as the human body and can be quickly and easily mastered.

-Our guide on how to remove a crankset will ensure you’re equipped with everything there is to know and ready to go at any time.
+Our guide on how to remove bike crankset will ensure you’re equipped with everything there is to know and ready to go at any time.

 • Crank puller ( If you don’t have one, read on to find out how to remove bike crank without puller)